Michael Robinson Chávez

-Michael Robinson Chávez is a half-Peruvian American photographer born in Ventura, California, USA in 1969.
+Michael Robinson Chávez is a half-Peruvian American photographer born in Ventura, California, in 1969.
 His photographic work often focuses on world affairs, societal changes brought on by conflict, immigration, and climate change.
 He is the author of "Mestizo," a monograph of his photographs from Peru.

 He won the 2023 Px3 Photographie Paris Photographer of the Year award and two Pulitzer prizes, including one for Explanatory Journalism on climate change in 2020 and as part of a team Public Service Award in 2022 for coverage of the January 6, 2021 coup attempt at the U.S. Capitol.
 Pictures of the Year International named him Photographer of the Year in 2019.

 He is also a three-time winner of the Robert F Kennedy Journalism Award for photojournalism.
 His photographs have been shown and exhibited worldwide, including at the Magazzino Arti Sceniche in Bologna, Italy, the Head On Photo Festival in Sydney, Australia, the Orange County Museum for Contemporary Art in California, Visa Pour l'image in Perpignan, France, and the Leica Camera Gallery in Washington DC, USA among others.